Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Experiments and Discussion

 \subsubsection{Reward}

-Although the loss function considered in this system is fuel consumption, it is imperative to ensure that the system dynamics remain within specific constraints based on Eq.~\eqref{eq:omega_constraint}, Eq.~\eqref{eq:Tm_constraint} and Eq.~\eqref{eq:soc_constraint}.
-Thus, the reward function is designed as a combination of fuel consumption and penalty for violating the constraints.
+In addition to the cost function defined in Eq.~\eqref{eq:J}, it is imperative to ensure that the system dynamics remain within specific constraints.
+Consequently, the reward function incorporates both fuel usage and penalties for constraint violations.
 The detailed hand-crafted reward function is defined as follows:

-where $p_{max}$ is the maximum penalty, which is set to 10 times the maximum fuel consumption $\dot{m}_{f_{max}}$. $p_{\omega}$, $p_{T_m}$, and $p_{soc}$ are the penalties for exceeding the constraints on the motor torque, angular velocity, and SOC, respectively.
-The penalty for exceeding the SOC constraint is designed as a linear function of the SOC deviation from the desired range.
+where $p_{\omega}$, $p_{T_m}$, and $p_{SOC}$ are the penalties for exceeding the constraints on the motor torque, shaft angular velocity, and SOC, respectively.
+The penalty for exceeding the SOC constraint is designed as a linear function of the SOC deviation from the desired range, which extends from the lower bound $SOC_l$ to the upper bound $SOC_h$.
 Therefore, the greater the deviation of the SOC from the desired range, the higher the penalty.